 If you have a garbage disposal, you know how easy they can make kitchen cleanup.
-Instead of using a stopper to collect food particles and then trying not to gag when you pick it up to dump the food in the trash, you can just grind the food in the disposal.
+Instead of using a stopper to collect food particles and then trying not to gag when you pick it up to dump the food in the trash, food particles can just be ground in the disposal.
+Garbage disposals are a huge help when it comes to cleaning the kitchen.
+And I’m a fan of using every single kitchen cleaning tip possible!
 However, there are at least 7 foods that should never go in the garbage disposal.

 7 Foods That Should Never Go In the Garbage Disposal

 Fat and grease should never be put down the garbage disposal.
 Actually it shouldn’t be poured down any drainpipe.
 When melted fat or grease is poured down a drain, it eventually cools.
 And I’m sure you know what that means…it hardens…inside the drain!